Newcastle deepen Chelsea blues with 1-0 win at Stamford Bridge

-LONDON, March 14 : Newcastle United condemned Chelsea to their second defeat in four days with a 1-0 win at Stamford Bridge in the Premier League on Saturday thanks to a first-half breakaway goal by Anthony Gordon.
+LONDON, March 14 : Newcastle United condemned Chelsea to their second defeat in four days with a 1-0 win at Stamford Bridge in the Premier League on Saturday, settled by a first-half breakaway goal by Anthony Gordon.

 Stinging from a 5-2 Champions League defeat at Paris St Germain, Liam Rosenior's side showed more defensive frailties when Joe Willock easily beat the offside trap and squared for Gordon to finish in the 18th minute.

-After the home fans booed their team off at the break, Chelsea upped the intensity in the second half but their chances were largely smothered by Newcastle's organised back line.
+After the home fans booed their team off at the break, Chelsea upped the intensity but their chances were largely smothered by Newcastle's organised back line.

 The closest the hosts came to scoring was in the 93rd minute when captain Reece James hit the post from a free kick.